appsemble/appsemble/docs/03-guide/basic-app.md

 # Basic app

 Each app has a name, description, and a default page.
-Notice that name and description have a value that was entered in the _“Create new app”_ dialog.
+Notice that the name and description have the value that was entered in the _“Create new app”_ dialog.

 ## Table of Contents